 Polylines arise in Geographical Information Science (GIS) in a multitude of ways.
 One recent example comes from the collection of moving object data, where trajectories of moving persons (or animals), that carry GPS-equipped devices, are collected in the form of time-space points that are registered at certain (ir)regular moments in time.
 The spatial trace of this movement is a collection of points in two-dimensional geographical space, that form a polyline, when in between the measured sample points, for instance, linear interpolation is applied (Güting and Schneider (2005)).
-Another example comes from shape recognition and retrieval, which arises in domains, such as computer vision and image analysis.
-Here, closed polylines or polygons, often occur as the boundary of two-dimensional shapes or regions.
+Another example of the use of polylines comes from shape recognition and retrieval, which arises in domains, such as computer vision and image analysis.
+Here, closed polylines (or polygons) often occur as the boundary of two-dimensional shapes or regions.

 In examples, such as the above, there are, roughly speaking, two very distinct approaches to deal with polygonal curves and shapes.
-On the one hand, there are the quantitative approaches and on the other hand, there are the qualitative approaches.
+On the one hand, there are the quantitative approaches and, on the other hand, there are the qualitative approaches.
 Initially, most research efforts have dealt with the quantitative methods (Bookstein (1986); Dryden and Mardia (1998); Kent and Mardia (1986); Mokhtarian and Mackworth (1992)).
 Only afterwards, the qualitative approaches have gained more attention, mainly supported by research in cognitive science that provides evidence that qualitative models of shape representation are much more expressive than their quantitative counterpart and reflect better the way in which humans reason about their environment (Gero (1999)).
-The principles behind qualitative approaches to deal with polylines are also related to the field of spatial reasoning, which has as one of its main objectives to present geographic information in a qualitative way to be able to reason about it (see, for example, Chapter 12 in (Giannotti and Pedreschi (2008)), also for spatio-temporal reasoning).
+The principles behind qualitative approaches to deal with polylines are also related to the field of spatial reasoning, which has as one of its main objectives to present geographic information in a qualitative way, to facilitate reasoning about it.
+For an overview of spatial and for spatio-temporal reasoning, we refer to Chapter 12 in (Giannotti and Pedreschi (2008).
 The reason for using a qualitative representation is that the available information is often imprecise, partial and subjective (Freksa (1992)).
-If we return to the example of trajectory data, we can see that for navigational problems, a person will remember: "I left the station and went straight; passing a church to my right; then taking two left turns; ...", rather than precise metric information about her/his spatial environment and trajectory.

 One of the formalisms to qualitatively describe polylines in the plane is given by the double-cross calculus.
 In this method, a double-cross matrix captures the relative position (or orientation) of any two line segments in a polyline by describing it with respect to a double cross based on the starting points of these line segments (Freksa (1992); Zimmermann and Freksa (1996)).
 For an overview of the use of constraint calculi in qualitative spatial reasoning, we refer to (Renz and Nebel (2007)).
-In the $N \times N$ double-cross matrix of a polyline with N line segments (or N + 1 vertices), the relative position (or orientation) of two (oriented) line segments is encoded by means of a 4-tuple, whose entries come from the set $\{-, 0, +\}$.
+In the $N \times N$ double-cross matrix of a polyline with N line segments (or N+1 vertices), the relative position (or orientation) of two (oriented) line segments in a polyline is encoded by means of a 4-tuple, whose entries come from the set $\{-,0,+\}$.

-However, not every $N \times N$ matrix of 4-tuples from $\{-, 0, +\}$ is the doublecross matrix of a polyline with N + 1 vertices.
-This gives rise to the following decision problem: Given an $N \times N$ matrix of 4-tuples from $\{-, 0, +\}$, decide whether it is the double-cross matrix of a polyline (with N + 1 vertices), and if it is, given an example (or many examples) of a polyline that realises the matrix.
+However, not every $N \times N$ matrix of 4-tuples from $\{-,0,+\}$ is the double-cross matrix of a polyline with N+1 vertices.
+This gives rise to the following decision problem: Given an $N \times N$ matrix of 4-tuples from $\{-,0,+\}$, decide whether or not it is the double-cross matrix of a polyline (with N+1 vertices), and if it is, given an example of a polyline that realises the matrix.

 To start with, we give a known collection of polynomial (in)equalities on the coordinates of the vertices of a polyline, that express the information contained in the double-cross matrix of a polyline.
-Since first-order logic over the reals (or elementary geometry) is decidable (Tarski (1951)), it follows that our decision problem is also decidable.
+Since first-order logic over the reals (or elementary geometry) is decidable (Tarski (1951)), it follows that this decision problem is also decidable.
 However, we are left with the question of its time complexity.